Caravaggio arrives like a shift in temperature.

 This is Caravaggio's revolution: sacred and mythological subjects treated as if they are happening right now, to ordinary people, in ordinary light.

-The world as it actually is, rendered with almost violent directness.
+Not the heavenly realm, not the ideal human form — the world as it actually is, rendered with almost violent directness.

 It was deeply shocking to contemporaries and immensely influential.